dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     {
     }

 We do not need to provide a constructor as the **NoParametersNoReturnTypeStoredProcedureBase** already handles this for us in its default constructor.
+We can call the procedure using the code given below.

+    [TestClass]
+    public class StoredProcedureWithoutParametersOrReturnType
+        : SqlConnectionExampleTestBase
+    {
+        [TestMethod]
+        public void AccountLastUpdatedDateTimeReset()
+        {
+            // ARRANGE
+            var procedure = new AccountLastUpdatedDateTimeReset();

+            // ACT
+            Connection.ExecuteStoredProcedure(procedure);

+            // ASSERT
+            // Nothing to assert
+        }
+    }

+First we create an instance of the stored procedure object, and then we pass that to the `ExecuteStoredProcedure` extension method of the `SqlConnection` object.
+No results are expected so none are gathered.

 ### A Stored Procedure without Parameters
 The next stored procedure to look at is one which returns a result but does not have any parameters.
-This would typically be used for your *MyTable_GetAll* type of stored procedure, for example:
+This would typically be used for your *MyTable_GetAll* type of stored procedure, so for this example we will use a stored procedure which returns all tenants from the `Tenant` table in the `app` schema:

-    CREATE PROCEDURE dbo.StoredProcedureWithoutParameters
+    CREATE PROCEDURE [app].[TenantGetAll]
     AS
     BEGIN
+        -- Insert statements for procedure here
+        SELECT      [TenantId]
+        ,           [IsActive]
+        ,           [TenantName]
+        ,           [RecordCreatedDateTime]
-        SELECT * FROM dbo.Blah;
+        FROM        [app].[Tenant];
     END

-Which selects ALL records from the *Blah* table in the *dbo* schema.
-So in our example we will assume the *Blah* table is defined and populated as below.
+For this example we will assume we have already created the table `app.Tenant`...

-    CREATE TABLE Blah (
+    CREATE TABLE [app].[Tenant] (
-        [Id]    INT
-    ,   [Name]  VARCHAR(50)
-    );
-    INSERT INTO Blah
-    (
-        [Id]
-    ,   [Name]
-    )
-    VALUES
-    (
-        1
-    ,   'Sid'
-    );
+        [TenantId]              INT            IDENTITY (1, 1) NOT NULL, [IsActive]              BIT            NOT NULL,
+        [TenantName]            NVARCHAR (100) NULL,
+        [RecordCreatedDateTime] DATETIME       NOT NULL DEFAULT (GETDATE()),
+        CONSTRAINT [PK_app.Tenant] PRIMARY KEY CLUSTERED ([TenantId] ASC) );

+... and seeded the table with the following data:
+    INSERT INTO [app].[Tenant] ( [IsActive], [TenantName] ) VALUES ( 1, 'Acme Tenant' )
+    INSERT INTO [app].[Tenant] ( [IsActive], [TenantName] ) VALUES ( 1, 'Universal Tenant')

 As this procedure returns data we need to define a class that will represent a row of data in our result *RecordSet*.
 For each field in the *RecordSet* we need a property in this class to represent it.
 The property must match the *Name* and *DataType* of the field it represents in the *RecordSet* row returned.
-So in the example case of the "StoredProcedureWithoutParameters" stored procedure we are looking at a class which contains an *Id* property of type *int* and a *Name* property of type *string*, as below.
+So in the example case of the `TenantGetAll` stored procedure we are looking at a class which contains properties of the names and types we want to return, as below.

+    /// <summary>
+    /// Encapsulates tenant data
+    /// </summary>
-    internal class StoredProcedureWithoutParametersReturnType
+    internal class TenantDto
     {
-        public int Id { get; set; }
+        public int TenantId { get; set; }
+        public bool IsActive { get; set; }
-        public string Name { get; set; }
+        public string TenantName { get; set; }
+        public DateTime RecordCreatedDateTime { get; set; }
     }

+We will use a DTO as this is likely to be the same object which transports our returned data up through the layers to the client, domain or business logic layer.
+Now we have a class which represents our return type we can build a class to represent our stored procedure.

+    [Schema("app")]
+    internal class TenantGetAll
+        : NoParametersStoredProcedureBase<List<TenantDto>>
+    {
+    }

+The first thing you may notice is the `Schema` attribute which this class has.
+That informs the framework that the stored procedure exists in the *app* schema not the *dbo* schema.
+We will cover the attributes in more detail later, so for the moment please accept this works.
+The next point you may observe is the class inherits from `NoParametersStoredProcedureBase<TReturn>`.
+It could just as easily inherit from `StoredProcedureBase<TReturn, NullStoredProcedureParameters>` but the `NoParametersStoredProcedureBase` base class is a short cut to save defining an extra type parameter.
+As this stored procedure requires no parameters and we are using the `NoParametersStoredProcedureBase` base class we do not need to provide an explicit constructor as the base class will handle this for us.
+The `TReturn` type parameter needs to be a of our DTOs.

+We can call the stored procedure using the extensions on SqlConnection object like so:

+    [TestMethod]
+    public void TenantGetAll()
+    {
+        // ARRANGE
+        var procedure = new TenantGetAll();
+        const int expectedTenantCount = 2;

+        // ACT
+        List<TenantDto> tenants = Connection.ExecuteStoredProcedure(procedure);
+        TenantDto tenant1 = tenants.FirstOrDefault();

+        // ASSERT
+        Assert.AreEqual(expectedTenantCount, tenants.Count);
+        Assert.IsNotNull(tenant1);
+    }

+First we create an instance of the stored procedure object, and then we pass that to the `ExecuteStoredProcedure` extension method of the `SqlConnection` object.
+We are expecting results so we can gather them from the results of the `ExecuteStoredProcedure` method call.
+They will be a list of our DTO so we can access them like any normal list.

+### WORK IN PROGRESS BELOW
+### WORK IN PROGRESS BELOW
+### WORK IN PROGRESS BELOW
+Following changes to API and locations of the example classes

 As the framework is capable of handling Stored procedures which can return *Multiple RecodSets* in a *ResultSet* we need to to define a class that represents the *ResultSet* for the Stored Procedure.
 The *ResultSet* will have one or more properties which are collections of *ReturnTypes*.
 As this Stored Procedure only returns one *RecordSet* we need only one property in the *ResultSet*.
 We must remember to instantiate the *RecordSet* in the constructor for the *ResultSet* before use.

     internal class StoredProcedureWithoutParametersResultSet